Kärcher Industrial vacuum IVS 100/75 M Z22

 Features and benefits

 Suitable for zone 22IVS Ex vacuums guarantee the highest level of safety thanks to the latest technology.
-Reliable vacuuming of substances which could put health at risk such as explosive dusts.
+Reliable vacuuming of health-endangering dusts, such as explosive dusts.

 Power-saving soft startLow starting current prevents power supply voltage dips.
 Low energy peaks ensure lower energy costs.
 Only low machine fuse protection necessary.
 (Up to 5.5 A,16 A fuse protection is sufficient.)